nthucurry/gitbook/knowledge/infra/openshift/maitain.md

 - https://docs.openshift.com/container-platform/4.5/backup_and_restore/backing-up-etcd.html

 ### Backing up etcd
-- etcd is the key-value store for OCP, which persists the state of all resource objects.
+The etcd is the key-value store for OCP, which persists the state of all resource objects.
 1. Start a debug session for a master node
-    >oc debug node/<node_name>
+    - `oc debug node/<node_name>`
 2. Change your root directory to the host
-    >chroot /host
+    - `chroot /host`
 3. If the cluster-wide proxy is enabled, be sure that you have exported the NO_PROXY, HTTP_PROXY, and HTTPS_PROXY environment variables
-4. Run the cluster-backup.sh script and pass in the location to save the backup to
+4. Run the cluster-backup.sh script and pass in the location to save the backup to `/usr/local/bin/cluster-backup.sh /home/core/assets/backup`
-    >/usr/local/bin/cluster-backup.sh /home/core/assets/backup

 ## WKC (CP4D)
 ### Backing up and restoring your project